stevenpencle/D6-LOA/README.md

 - **Site** API for retrieving global site data like header and footer resources.
 - **Staff** API for accessing the _IStaffService_.
 - **Storage** API for accessing the _IBlobStorageProvider_.
+- **{Your Application Controllers}** APIs that you create for your application will manage the implementation of state changes to your entities.
+Again, please make sure you use the _Authorize()_ attribute appropriately to enforce security on your APIs.
+A good pattern for entity data validation is to validate any business rules that span over a set of entities within the controller.
+Validation rules that pertain only to the entity instance should be implemented within the entity itself using _DataAnnotations_ and the _IValidatableObject.Validate()_ method.
+Using this approach allows you to return a _BadRequest(ModelState) IActionResult_ and the client application's _http service_ will expose the list of validation errors to the client store service which in turn can be handed off to the calling component for processing.

 #### Angular Client Application